TUD-RST/pyinduct_ackrep_example/README.md

-# Code from the GMA Talk
+# Pyinduct test code

-This repository contains the python files that were shown in the talk at this years meeting of the GMA Fachausschuss 1.30.
+This repository is based on the python files that were shown in a talk at the GMA Fachausschuss 1.30.
-It contains the implementation of the well known introductory backstepping example 4.1 from [KristicEtAl08].
+It contains the implementation of the an introductory backstepping example 4.1 from [KristicEtAl08].

 ### Usage

-To run the files, `pyinduct` must be installed on your system.
-Further information can be found in the files themselves, probably `main.py` is the best place to start.

 ##### References: